 My Dessert Choice Is ALWAYS Chocolate!

 Recently my parents hosted a family gathering which we all do relatively often.
-In my family each family unit in attendance brings a dish so that no one is burdened with feeding a large crowd all by themselves.
+In my family each household in attendance brings a dish so that no one is burdened with feeding a large crowd all by themselves.
 I of course volunteered to bring homemade brownies.
 Whaaaa….
 Selfish choice?
 What ever do you mean? 😉

 Then in a medium bowl I mix together the oil, butter, sugar and vanilla.
-Then I beat in the eggs and set the bowl aside.
+I beat in the eggs and set the bowl aside.
 In my KitchenAid mixer I combine flour, cocoa, baking powder and salt and allow the mixer to thoroughly blend the ingredients.
 Then I gradually stir the flour mixture into the egg mixture just until blended.
 Finally I stir in the chopped pecans.

 My mama taught me to share, so of course I’ll share the brownie recipe with you!

-Homemade Fudgy Brownies – (8×8 pan)
+Homemade Fudgy Brownies - (8x8 pan)

 - 1/2 cup all-purpose flour

 - 1/3 cup unsweetened cocoa powder

 - 1/4 teaspoon baking powder

 - 1/4 teaspoon salt

-• 1/2 cup chopped pecans (optional)
+- 1/2 cup chopped pecans (optional)

-1. Preheat oven to 350 degrees F. (325 degrees F for glass pans) Grease an 8×8 inch baking pan.
+Preheat oven to 350 degrees F. (325 degrees F for glass pans) Grease an 8x8 inch baking pan.

 In a medium bowl, mix together the oil, butter, sugar, and vanilla.
 Beat in eggs.
 In separate bowl combine flour, cocoa, baking powder, and salt; When fully combined, gradually stir flour mixture into the egg mixture just until blended.
 Stir in nuts, if desired.
 Spread the batter evenly into the prepared pan.

 ~ ~ ~